Extreme sports travel insurance

 Every insurance policy is different, but they usually include:

-• Repatriation covers the cost of getting you home if necessary, or if you miss your flight after hospital treatment.
+• Repatriation – to cover the cost of getting you home if necessary, or in case you miss your flight after hospital treatment.

 • Loss and theft – travel insurance can cover you if your baggage is lost or your possessions are stolen.